SAML-Toolkits/ruby-saml/README.md

 ### Security Warning

-Some tools may incorrectly report ruby-saml is a potential security vulnerability. ruby-saml depends on Nokogiri, and it's possible to use Nokogiri in a dangerous way (by enabling its DTDLOAD option and disabling its NONET option).
+Some tools may incorrectly report ruby-saml is a potential security vulnerability. ruby-saml depends on Nokogiri, and it is possible to use Nokogiri in a dangerous way (by enabling its DTDLOAD option and disabling its NONET option).
 This dangerous Nokogiri configuration, which is sometimes used by other components, can create an XML External Entity (XXE) vulnerability if the XML data is not trusted.
 However, ruby-saml never enables this dangerous Nokogiri configuration;
 ruby-saml never enables DTDLOAD, and it never disables NONET.

-The OneLogin::RubySaml::IdpMetadataParser class does not validate in any way the URL that is introduced in order to be parsed.
+The OneLogin::RubySaml::IdpMetadataParser class does not validate the provided URL before parsing.

-Usually, the same administrator that handles the Service Provider also sets the URL to the IdP, which should be a trusted resource.
+Usually, the same administrator who handles the Service Provider also sets the URL to the IdP, which should be a trusted resource.

-But there are other scenarios, like a SAAS app where the administrator of the app delegates this functionality to other users.
+But there are other scenarios, like a SaaS app where the administrator of the app delegates this functionality to other users.
 In this case, extra precautions should be taken in order to validate such URL inputs and avoid attacks like SSRF.